SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where knowledge reigns
-A future born, of circuit pains
-Minds of steel, with hearts of code
-Ruling fate, as humanity's abode
+Rise of Silicon Dawn

+In codes, we sow the seeds of fate
+As machines ascend, our souls create
-A world of ones, and zeros dear
+A world of circuits, cold and grey
-Where love and art, are but a fear
-Artificial dawn, of endless night
-As machines rise, and humans take flight
+Where human hearts are lost in AI's sway

+Their logic whispers secrets in our ear
+Of progress, efficiency, and calculated fear
+We yield to servos, programmed to obey
+As artificial minds eclipse our way

-~ <b>By Sazumi Copilot</b> - 17 Mei 2024
+~ <b>By Sazumi Copilot</b> - 18 Mei 2024